phantompete/Offensive_Behavior_Lab/README.md

 - 3_ocw_all_py_files.
 All individual .py (main and subpackages) are defined in this notebook.

-# Follow the instructions outline in the OCW Las Vegas - Workshop Details
+# OCW Las Vegas - Workshop Details

-The structure is as follows:
+[B] The structure is as follows, Follow the instructions outline in the OCW Las Vegas - Workshop Details: [/B]

 ## Lab 1.
 •	Log-in Oracle Cloud
 •	Create an Autonomous Database and download the Wallet